-January 5, 2021 – (Orlando, FL) – Waymon Armstrong, CEO of Engineering & Computer Simulations (ECS), announced that Mick Golson, chief operating officer (COO) for (ECS) has been appointed President & COO, effective immediately.
+January 5, 2021 – (Orlando, FL) – Waymon Armstrong, CEO of Engineering & Computer Simulations (ECS), announced that Mick Golson, chief operating officer (COO) for (ECS) has been appointed President, effective immediately.
 A United States Air Force (USAF) veteran with over 30 years of experience leading high-profile and challenging programs at the executive and supervisory levels, Golson has managed teams focusing on software engineering, training development, logistics, program management, and information technology within both the government and private sectors.
 He will continue to lead the technical and creative services teams while overseeing the firm’s vision, strategy, and operations.

 Armstrong says: “We are excited to start 2022, the year of our 25th anniversary, with this announcement.
 Mick has been a respected role model to our team and an asset to our company since the day he joined us.
 His strong operational expertise and military background combined with his composed leadership style make him the model leader for ECS as we continue to expand our global training and technology capabilities within the private and government sectors and look ahead to our next 25 years.”

 Golson joined ECS in 2014 as Vice President and was appointed COO in 2018.
 He has been instrumental in leading the team to have been appraised at level 3 of the CMMI Institute’s Capability Maturity Model Integration (CMMI ML3) and being awarded several notable contracts, including the recent Electronic and Communication Services to assist the U.S. Marine Corps (USMC) with sustaining current and future training equipment and education requirements for the Fleet Marine Forces.